deadlydog/deadlydog.github.io/_posts/2024-05-24-A-simple-PowerShell-script-template-I-use-when-creating-new-scripts.md

 Were you able to understand what the script does just by reading the `param` and `process` blocks at the top?
 Hopefully you didn't need to read the entire script to understand that it simply writes the provided text to the provided file path.
+This is the benefit of putting the `process` block at the top of the script, and functions in the `begin` block.
+Also, often times the code in the `begin` and `end` blocks are complimentary to each other, so it makes sense to keep them together.

 This template is just my own personal preference, and I'm sure there are other things you may want to add to it.
 Feel free to use it as-is, or modify it to suit your own needs.